maruel/sillybot/README.md

 ## Hardware requirement

-- LLM: any <4 years old computer really.
+- **LLM**: any <4 years old computer, really.
 A GPU is not required.
-If you are unsure, start with Qwen2 1.5B by using `model: "qwen2-1_5b-instruct-q8_0"` in the `llm:` section of `config.yml`.
-This requires 2GiB of RAM.
+If you are unsure, start with Qwen2 0.5B by using `model: "qwen2-0_5b-instruct-q5_k_m"` in the `llm:` section of `config.yml`.
+This requires 1GiB of RAM.
 Go up with larger models from there.
+    - I recommend to chat with the bot, use the `/metrics` command and iterate to use increasingly larger models as long as you can keep >=200tok/s for prompt parsing and >=20tok/s for generation.
+    - When using models with large context window (>8K) like Llama 3.1 and Mistral Nemo, you may want to explicitly limit the context window to a smaller size like 16384, 32768 or 65536 so it reduces memory requirements.
+      Counter-intuitively, reducing the context window too much will slow down generation.
-- Image Generation: a GPU with 6GiB of video memory (VRAM) (12GiB is better) or a MacBook Pro.
+- **Image Generation**: a nVidia GPU with 6GiB of video memory (VRAM) (12GiB is better) or a MacBook Pro.
 While it works on CPU, expect a minute or two to generate each image.

-You can use 2 computers: one running the LLM and one the image generation!
-Start the server manually then use the `remote:` option in `config.yml`.
+**Pro-tip**: You can use 2 computers: one running the LLM and one the image generation!
+Start the llm/imagegen server manually then use the `remote:` option in `config.yml`.

 ## Installation